jaspector

 Any construction within St. Martins city limits triggers a building permit; the city publicly defers to the county for the detailed list (single-family, commercial, additions, etc.). citeturn28view0turn3view0

-Typical processing time is Not documented on the city or county site; expect several weeks per standard county reviews. citeturn3view0.
+Building permit processing times in St. Martins, MO typically run Not documented on the city or county site; expect several weeks per standard county reviews. citeturn3view0.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in St. Martins, MO.
 The following work is generally exempt: No additional exempt-work list is available on the city site; consult Cole County for guidance on minor projects. citeturn28view0turn3view0.
+When in doubt, confirm with the local building department before starting work.